Career Timeline of Pat Tillman: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Pat Tillman made an impact.

-Pat Tillman was an NFL player for the Arizona Cardinals who left his professional football career to enlist in the U.S. Army Special Operations following the September 11 attacks.
-He served in Iraq and Afghanistan.
-Tillman's death garnered significant media attention, particularly after it was revealed that he was killed by friendly fire.
-His decision to leave a lucrative sports career for military service and the circumstances surrounding his death made him a notable figure.
+Pat Tillman was an American NFL player for the Arizona Cardinals.
+Following the September 11 attacks, he left his professional football career to enlist in the U.S. Army Special Operations in 2002.
+Tillman served in both Iraq and Afghanistan.
+His story garnered significant media attention, particularly after his death was revealed to be a result of friendly fire.
+He is remembered for his patriotism and the sacrifice he made by leaving a lucrative sports career to serve his country.

-In 1994, Pat Tillman started his college career as a linebacker for Arizona State University, securing the last remaining scholarship for the team.
+In 1994, Pat Tillman started his college career as a linebacker for Arizona State University (ASU), securing the last remaining scholarship for the team.

 1997: All-American Honors